Skilled trades jobs

 Apprenticeship & Training Programs

-We have two rigorous, hands-on apprenticeship programs and ongoing training to keep our team at the top of their game and fluent in the best safety practices.
-It is physically and mentally challenging work with very tangible impacts on customers and the community.
-We rely on these employees’ experience, skill and total commitment to safety to deliver affordable and reliable water and power.
+SRP offers two rigorous, hands-on apprenticeship programs, along with ongoing training, to ensure our workforce remains highly skilled and fluent in best-in-class safety practices.
+This work is both physically and mentally demanding, with tangible impacts on our customers and the communities we serve.
+We rely on our employees’ experience, technical expertise, and unwavering commitment to safety to deliver affordable, reliable water and power.

-SRP has established two four-year apprenticeship programs that require at least 8,000 hours of on-the-job training and 576 hours of related instruction.
-Both programs are registered and regulated by the Arizona Department of Economic Security’s Apprenticeship Office and the U.S. Department of Labor:
+SRP apprenticeship programs require a minimum of 8,000 hours of on-the-job training and 576 hours of related instruction, and typically require a four-year commitment.
+These programs are registered and regulated by both the Arizona Department of Economic Security’s Apprenticeship Office and the U.S. Department of Labor.

 • Cable Splicer